Li-Shan Chou, professor. BS, 1987, Tatung Institute of Technology; MS, 1990, PhD, 1995, Illinois, Chicago. (2000)

 Numerous scholarships are available; a complete list is available on the department website.

-Students seeking a career in medicine, dentistry, physical therapy, or other health professions should work closely with the human physiology undergraduate advisor as well as Health Professions advisors to plan their program of study to meet the specific admission requirements of the postgraduate schools in which they are interested.
-Information on additional courses that may be required of most programs is available from the Health Professions Program website.
+A degree in human physiology prepares students to be critical thinkers who can independently assess their own personal health, using the guiding principles of scientific inquiry as a model for understanding the world around them.
+Students seeking a career in medicine, dentistry, physical therapy, or other health professions should work closely with the human physiology undergraduate advisor as well as health professions advisors to plan their program of study to meet the specific admission requirements of the postgraduate schools in which they are interested.
+Information on additional courses that may be required for graduate programs is available from the Health Professions Program website.

 Bachelor of Arts Degree Requirements